Gospel of Pseudo-Matthew: Rebellion of Dimas

-Influence on the Quran
+Relation to the Quran

-The Qurʾanic birth narrative closely resembles ones found in Christian apocryphal texts, which modern scholars consider the Qurʾanic account to be dependent on.
-The primary two accounts the Quʾran is thought to recount in some way are found in the Gospel of Pseudo-Matthew which features the aforementioned Marian date-palm (and spring) miracle in Egypt and the Gospel of James (Note: Which is itself the primary source the Gospel of Pseudo-Matthew reworks.) which features a remote/cave birth narrative.
+The Qur'anic birth narrative closely resembles ones found in Christian apocryphal texts, which some modern scholars consider the Qur'anic account to have possibly been dependent on.
+The primary two accounts the Qu'ran is thought to recount in some way are found in the Gospel of Pseudo-Matthew which features the aforementioned Marian date-palm (and spring) miracle in Egypt and the Gospel of James which features a remote/cave birth narrative.
 Of additional importance are also the pictorial mosaics found in the Church of the Seat of Mary, which was converted into a mosque and served as the primary architectural inspiration for the Dome of the Rock.
-These mosaics already display the narrative conflation between the remote birth and the date-palm episode later found in the Quʾran.
-They thereby likely attest the Palestinian oral tradition recounted by the author of the Quʾran.
+These mosaics already display the narrative conflation between the remote birth and the date-palm episode found in the Qu'ran, though the Qur'anic account of the date-palm narrative predates Pseudo-Matthew.
+They thereby likely attest the Palestinian oral tradition recounted by the author of the Qu'ran.

+Translations

+Selected English translations of the Gospel of Pseudo-Matthew can be found in: